Questionable Advice: “People Used To Take Me Seriously. Then I Became A Software Vendor”

 - They will say anything to get you to buy

-- Software written for profit is inherently inferior, suspect and niche, and will ultimately be overtaken and replaced by the inevitable rise of faster, better, more democratic open source solutions
+- Software written for profit is inherently inferior, and will ultimately be replaced by the inevitable rise of better, faster, more democratic open source solutions

-- Sales teams exist to swindle you.
-They have all kinds of sneaky tricks and tactics to sway you and trick you into parting with your money, buying things you will regret the next morning.

-- Even listening to sales people is treacherous.
-Like sirens on the rocks, they create needs that ought never to have existed.
-You should plug your ears and close your eyes as you pass by their booths to resist their sneaky wiles.
+- Sales exists to create needs that ought never to have existed, then take you to the cleaners

-- Software is costly in order to pay for armies of marketing and sales pros whose job it is to convince you that you need their product, when you don’t.

-- Everyone who works for a software vendor — in ANY role — is shilling for them

-- Engineers and technologists who go work for software vendors have sold their souls, and/or are not skilled enough to hack it writing real (a.k.a consumer facing) software.
-If you once respected them as engineers, it is a tragedy to see how far the mighty have fallen.
+- Engineers who go work for software vendors have either sold out, or they aren’t good enough to hack it writing real (consumer facing) software.

 Given all that, it’s not hugely surprising that my first encounter with software vendors devolved into hostile questioning.

 (It’s fun to speculate on the origin of some of these beliefs.
-Like, I bet 4) was heavily influenced by my work on databases, particularly Oracle and MySQL/Postgres.
-As for 6) and 7), those sound an awful lot like the beauty industry and other products sold to women, don’t they?? 🤔)
+Like, I bet 3) and 4) came from working on databases, particularly Oracle and MySQL/Postgres.
+As for 5) that sounds an awful lot like the beauty industry and other products sold to women. 🤭)

 Behind every software vendor lies a recovering open source zealot(???)

 I’ve had many, many experiences since then that slowly helped me dismantle this worldview, brick by brick.
-Working at places like Facebook made me realize that open source successes like Apache, Haproxy, Nginx etc are exceptions, not the norm; that this model is only viable for certain types of general-purpose infrastructure software; that governance and roadmaps are a huge issue for open source projects too; and that if steady progress is being made, at the end of the day, somewhere somebody is probably paying for it.
+Working at Facebook made me realize that open source successes like Apache, Haproxy, Nginx etc are exceptions, not the norm; that this model is only viable for certain types of general-purpose infrastructure software; that governance and roadmaps are a huge issue for open source projects too; and that if steady progress is being made, at the end of the day, somewhere somebody is probably paying those developers.

-I learned that the overwhelming majority of production-quality code was written by somebody who was paid to write it — not by volunteers.
+I learned that the overwhelming majority of production-caliber code is written by somebody who was paid to write it — not by volunteers.
 I learned about coordination costs and overhead, how expensive it is to organize an army of volunteers, and the pains of decentralized quality control.
-I learned that you really really want the person who wrote the code to stick around and own it for a long time, and not just on alternate weekends when they don’t have the kids (and they happen to feel like it).
+I learned that you really really want the person who wrote the code to stick around and own it for a long time, and not just on alternate weekends when they don’t have the kids (and/or they happen to feel like it).

 I learned about game theory, and I learned that sales is about relationships.
 Yes, there are unscrupulous sellers out there, just like there are shady developers, but good sales people don’t want you to walk away feeling tricked or disappointed any more than you want to be tricked or disappointed.
 They want to exceed your expectations and deliver more value than expected, so you’ll keep coming back.
-They want you to want more of what they have to offer.
+In game theory terms, it’s a “repeated game”.

-I learned so much from interviewing sales candidates at Honeycomb.[2]
-Early on, when nobody knew who we were, I began to notice that our sales candidates were obsessed with value.
+I learned SO MUCH from interviewing sales candidates at Honeycomb.[3]
+Early on, when nobody knew who we were, I began to notice how much our sales candidates were obsessed with value.
 They were constantly trying to puzzle out out how much value Honeycomb actually brought to the companies we were selling to.
-I was not used to talking or thinking about software in terms of “value”, and initially I found it incredibly offputting.(!!)
+I was not used to talking or thinking about software in terms of “value”, and initially I found this incredibly offputting (can you believe it?? 😳).

 Sell unto others as you would have them sell unto you